 Unless you only ride your own private network of trails (in which case we wish you'd share) you're inevitably going to encounter other users.
 Whether they're bike riders, hikers, runners, dog walkers, unicyclists, hunters, coyotes, bears, or mountain lions, you have a responsibility to alert them of your presence and pass safely.
 If you’re like us, you probably already use one of the following ways of communicating with other trail users, all of them inadequate for their own reason.

 - Mount a cowbell or bear bell to your bike that produces a constant ringing sound.
-But you have to listen to the sound of the bell for your entire ride.
+Highly effective at announcing your presence but you have to listen to the sound of the bell for your entire ride.

 - Ride without a bell and pass by shouting the tiresome “on your left”.
-It doesn’t always get a positive reaction you were hoping for, because more often than not, you've startled them.
+It doesn’t always get a positive reaction from the other user because more often than not, you've startled them.
+Also, bears don't speak English.

 - Ride with a traditional bike bell and ring it as you approach.
 Unfortunately, to most people this sounds an awful lot like “Beep beep, get out of my way”.